-We offer grants to our members because funding fails to reach our movement!
+We offer grants because funding fails to reach our movement!

 New York City’s solidarity economy includes more than 2000 organizations spread across all five boroughs primarily serving women, people of color, immigrants, and low-income communities.
 These democratic organizations meet neighborhood needs in every area of the economy, from food to finance, housing to culture.
 Most do not fit the requirements for traditional philanthropy and, like all grassroots programs, receive scant government support.
 Ever wondered why co-ops, food justice initiatives like community gardens and CSAs, and credit unions aren’t at the same scale as capitalist enterprise?
 This under-resourcing has a lot to do with it.